Am I covered if my friend wrecks my motorcycle?

 Will my friend's insurance cover costs if they crash my motorcycle?

 Even when your motorcycle insurance policy covers other riders, you might discover that there are some added considerations.
 For instance, what if the accident resulted in damage that exceeds your coverage limits?

-If your friend had their own motorcycle insurance, it may kick in as a secondary policy to help close that gap, says Robert Passmore, a senior director with the Property Casualty Insurers Association of America.
+If your friend had their own motorcycle insurance, it may kick in as a secondary policy to help close that gap, says Robert Passmore, vice president with the Property Casualty Insurers Association of America.